Preid22/Cruciverbalism/capstone_notes.md

 - Once I got my head around the data a -little- better (need more better) I spent some time thinking about how to render the correct gridnums and couldn't get there.
 May be a little premature on that.

 Next step will be to complete notes and then start thinking abt functionality again.

+## 1/16/2023

+Continued walking through cell component.
+Looked at all the data currently avail and collected copies of the relevant objects and arrays so that I am able to see them all in one place.
+Hoping that by actually seeing them in close proximity to each other I may be able to connect some of the dots on how to get the functionality that I want.